Osaka Prefecture

 The History of Kishiwada Castle

-The exact origins of the castle are rather hard to track down, but according castle records, in 1334 Wada Takaie [和田高家] of the Kusunoki clan built a castle in a place called “Kishi”.
+The exact origins of the castle are rather hard to track down, but according to castle records, in 1334 Wada Takaie [和田高家] of the Kusunoki clan built a castle in a place called “Kishi”.
 Because Kishi is governed by Wada, the name “Kishiwada” [岸和田] gradually evolved.

 Kishiwada Castle changed hands many times after the time of Wada Takaie.
 In the 16th century, Hideyoshi fought against the monks of Negoro-ji Temple in north Wakayama.
 The monks tried to attack Kishiwada Castle to expand their territory, but Hideyoshi managed to fend them off.
 After the battle in 1585, Koide Hidemasa [小出秀政], Hideyoshi’s uncle, became the lord of the castle.
 He then began to expand the castle—it was probably even bigger than the current castle.
 It was during this time that the town around the castle began to flourish as well.